BorrowSanitizer/docs/src/dev/retags.md

 next:
   ...
 ```
 In this snippet, the function `example` receives a pointer (`%0`) to the place containing the value of `x`.
 The type `Option<Box<T>>` has a ["nullable pointer representation"](https://doc.rust-lang.org/std/option/#options-and-pointers-nullable-pointers), so instead of an explicit discriminant, we know that the `Option` contains a value if the pointer `%0` is non-null.
 We store the integer value of this pointer in the register `%discr`, so if `%discr` is non-zero, then we know to branch to the block `%is_some`, where we retag the innermost pointer of the `Box`.
-Otherwise, we continue on into the remainder of the function.

 # Reference-level explanation
 Here, we describe each of the changes to the compiler that we will need to fully implement this feature.